MariaDan05/Core-Java-Course-Homeworks/readme.md

-# Here are my homeworks for the Core Java Course
+# Hi!
+Here are my homeworks for the Core Java Course